 WARNING: FIRST, put their portfolios in the bottom of the bag along with any extra sets of clothing you keep in your classroom, so you don’t smash any art projects.

 The paper bags fit perfectly in their cubby.
 I stapled their DVD into the bag.
 I make a DVD for each child with pictures I took over the school year of them!
-Students were so excited to go home and go through their bag with their families!
+Students were so excited to go home and go through their bags with their families!

 During the last few weeks of school, REFLECT and MAKE A FEW LISTS!
 Trust me, you will thank yourself later this summer when you can’t remember what color glitter you are out of or if you need themed mini erasers when you see them on sale.
 The classroom inventory list will help you remember what you need and what you don’t.

 Reflect when everything is fresh in your mind so you can relax and take a break this summer!
 Take the time now to think about the school year and how it went.